pokt-network/pocket/shared/telemetry/README.md

   }
 ```

-`enable_telemetry`: is a boolean json entry defined at the root of the document that tells the node whether to use the telemetry module or use a NOOP version.
+`enable_telemetry`: configures node to expose telemetry if true.
 `address`: is the prometheus server's address that the telemetry module will listen on.
-`endpoint`: the scraping endpoint that prometheus exposes through the telemetry module.
+`endpoint`: the endpoint that prometheus exposes through the telemetry module for other serivces to pull the metrics (_usually referred to as the scraping endpoint_).

 ## Time Series Metrics

-If you aren't familiar with time series metrics that Prometheus offers, please check out [Prometheus Metrics](https://prometheus.io/docs/concepts/metric_types/)
+If you are not familiar with the time-series concepts related to Prometheus, you can review [Prometheus Metrics](https://prometheus.io/docs/concepts/metric_types/).

 We are primarily using: